Bronze Horseman: Thunder Stone

 For the pedestal, a rapakivi granite monolith boulder known as the Thunder Stone (Гром-камень) was found at Lakhta, 6 km inland from the Gulf of Finland in 1768.
 The Thunder Stone gained its name from a local legend that thunder split a piece off the stone.
 Falconet wanted to work on shaping the stone in its original location, but Catherine ordered it be moved before being cut.
 As it was embedded to half its depth in the ground and the area was marshy terrain, the Russians had to develop new methods to dig up and transport the colossal stone.
-Marinos Carburis (Μαρίνος Χαρμπούρης), a Greek from the Island of Kefallonia and serving as lieutenant-colonel in the Russian Army, offered to undertake the project.
+Marinos Carburis (Μαρίνος Χαρμπούρης), a Greek from the Island of Kefallonia and serving as lieutenant-colonel in the Imperial Russian Army, offered to undertake the project.
 Carburis had studied engineering in Vienna and is considered the first Greek to hold a diploma in engineering.

 Carburis directed workmen to wait for winter, when the ground was frozen, and then had them drag the large stone over the frozen ground to the sea for shipment and transport to the city.
 He developed a metallic sled that slid over bronze spheres about 13.5 cm (6 inches) in diameter, over a track.
-The process worked in a way similar to the later invention of ball bearings.
+The process worked in a way similar to ball bearings.
 Making the feat even more impressive was that the labour was done entirely by humans; no animals or machines were used in bringing the stone from the original site to the Senate Square.
 After Carburis devised the method, it took 400 men nine months to move the stone, during which time master stonecutters continuously shaped the enormous granite monolith.
 Catherine periodically visited the effort to oversee their progress.
 The larger capstan was turned by 32 men, this just barely moving the rock.
 A further complication was the availability of only 100 m of track, which had to be constantly disassembled and relaid.
 Nevertheless, the workers made over 150 m of progress a day while on level ground.
 Upon arrival at the sea an enormous barge was constructed exclusively for the Thunder Stone.
 The vessel had to be supported on either side by two full-size warships.
 After a short voyage, the stone reached its destination in 1770, after nearly two years of work.
 A medal was issued to commemorate its arrival, with the legend "Close to Daring".